BehavioralSignalTechnologies/ser_robustness/README.md

 ## 📰 Documentation

-For detailed documentation, please refer to:
+Before running the dataset corruption scripts you first need to download the required noise datasets and configure the respective parameters.
+For detailed documentation on how to do this, please refer to:
 -  Supported [Corruption types](./docs/corruption_types.md)
 - [Configuration](./docs/configuration.md) parameters for the corruptions